saintpeas/algo_dev_analysis/README.md

 ___

-# ER Priority Queue System Using Min Heap
+# Heap: ER Priority Queue System

 This program uses a min-heap to prioritize patients in an emergency room based on condition severity.
 Users can add patients with a priority level (1-5), treat the highest-priority patient, and display the current priority queue.